-- Organizations should have access to INA and 8 CFR and note this in the list of legal resources.
-Although organizations are encouraged to obtain the most up to date print copy of immigration law and regulations, having access to this information via USCIS or EOIR Virtual Library is sufficient. - Follow the CLINIC template for this document - For the list of legal resources, EOIR provided guidance in Matter of EAC, Inc. - Check that the law library list is neat, clear, and up to date - Check any internet links to be sure they are still working

-- If applicant included a list of email listservs, make sure that they are signed up - Specify dates for all print resources and remove resources that are more than a few years old
+- Use CLINIC's Sample List of Immigration Law Library Legal Resources as a guide. - Organizations should have access to INA and 8 CFR and note this in the list of legal resources.
+Organizations are encouraged to obtain the most up to date print copy of immigration law and regulations, having access to this information via USCIS or EOIR Virtual Library is sufficient. - For the list of legal resources, EOIR provided guidance in Matter of EAC, Inc. - Check that the law library list is neat, clear, and up to date. - Check any internet links to be sure they are still working. - If applicant included a list of email listservs, make sure that they are signed up. - Specify dates for all print resources and remove resources that are more than a few years old.